This post contains affiliate links for your convenience. View our full disclosure policy here.

 Farm Animal Subtraction Cards

-Subtraction is always a tricky math concept to teach Kindergarteners.
-Once they learn addition, it is hard for them to get in that mindset to “take away”.
+Subtraction can be a tricky math concept to teach Kindergarteners.
+Once they learn addition, it is sometimes hard for them to get in that mindset to “take away.”

 This skill will help students understand how to write subtraction sentences.
-Your main goal is to teach your students the steps to writing subtraction sentences, so they do not end up trying to add or making a subtraction problem that does not make sense.
+The main goal is to teach students the steps to writing subtraction sentences, so they do not end up trying to add or making a subtraction problem that does not make sense.

 How to Use Subtraction Cards

-The first step is to have the students count ALL of the animals on the card.
-They need to know how many animals are there to begin with.
+When starting the activity, the first step is to have the students count ALL of the animals on the card.
+They need to know how many animals there are to begin with.

 I say, “Let’s count how many cows we see on the farm!”
-The students count how many cows there are and write that number down first.
+The students count how many cows there are and write that number down in the first box.

 I say, “Uh-oh!
 Three cows ran away!”
 I cross off the cows as I count, “One, two, three.”
-Then I write the number “3” in the next spot.
-I explain that we need to write down how many cows ran away in order to solve the problem.
+Then I write the number “3” in the second box.
+I explain that we need to write down how many cows ran away to solve the problem.